Post-Surgery Hernia Pain

-- Pain medicine may not get rid of pain completely.
-But, it should keep it at a level that allows you to move around, eat, and breathe easily.
+- Pain medicine may not completely get rid of abdominal pain after hernia surgery; however, it should keep it at a level that allows you to move around, eat, and breathe easily.

-- Pain after surgery is caused by injury to your skin, muscles, and nerves during the operation.
-How much surgery was done may affect how much pain you have afterwards.
-Tell us about your pain so that they can help you manage it, our goal is to lessen your suffering.
-The following are some of the other reasons why it is important to control pain after surgery.
+- Abdominal pain after hernia surgery is caused by injury to your skin, muscles, and nerves during the operation.
+The extent of the surgery may affect how much pain you have afterwards.
+Tell your doctor about your hernia pain so that they can help you manage it, our goal is to lessen your suffering.
+The following are some of the other reasons why it is important to control abdominal pain after hernia surgery.

 - Pain affects how well you sleep which makes you feel like you do not have any energy.
-And, if you have too much pain you may not be able to do the things that help you heal faster, like sitting in a chair or walking.
+Therefore, if you have too much post-surgery hernia pain you may not be able to do the things that help you heal faster, like sitting in a chair or walking.

-- Pain can also cause you to breathe too shallow and may keep you from coughing.
+- Pain can also cause you to breathe too shallow and may prevent you from coughing.
 This can lead to pneumonia.

-- Pain can affect your appetite (desire to eat) and can keep your bowels from working normally.
+- Abdominal pain after hernia surgery can affect your appetite (desire to eat) and can keep your bowels from working normally.
 This may make you not eat after surgery.
 Good nutrition is very important in helping you heal well.

-- Pain can also affect your mood (how you feel about things) and your relationships with others.
+- Additionally, pain can also affect your mood (how you feel about things) and your relationships with others.

-Controlling the Pain: We want you to talk about your pain with you, this helps us learn how best to treat it.
-As caregivers, we will ask many of the following questions before, during, and after pain control treatments to help us learn more about your pain.
+If you are experiencing pain after hernia surgery, we want to talk about it with you.
+This helps us learn how best to treat your hernia pain.
+As caregivers, we will ask many of the following questions before, during, and after pain control treatments to help us learn more about your abdominal pain after surgery.

 - Where does it hurt?
 Is the pain just in your incision (cut) or does the pain move from one area to another?

 - How would you rate the pain on a scale of 1 to 10?
-(0 is no pain, and 10 is the worst pain you ever had.)
+(0 is no pain, and 10 is the worst pain you've ever had.)